-WASHINGTON – Senate Democrats are racing against the clock to confirm more than two dozen of President Joe Biden’s judicial nominees before they lose their majority when the 118th Congress concludes at the end of the year..
-With time running out, Majority Leader Chuck Schumer, D-N.Y., has made filling these judicial vacancies a key focus, pushing through late-night votes to expedite the process.
+WASHINGTON – As President-elect Donald Trump plots his transition back to the Oval Office from his Mar-a-Lago perch, Senate Democrats have begun racing against the clock to confirm more than two dozen of President Joe Biden’s judicial nominees before the lose their majority at the end of the year.

 “We’ll continue working to confirm these lifetime appointments,” Schumer said during a press conference on Tuesday.
 “This is too important, and we won’t let anything stand in our way.”